sbangalore/sbangalore.github.io/_posts/2019-12-05-Journal-of-Finance-Nov-TLDR.md

 |------------|------------|-------------|--------------|-------------|--------------------|
 |            |            |             |              |             |                    |

-For Interdealer trades, they have info on coded identities.
+For Interdealer trades, the authors have info on coded identities.
 With customer-dealer trades, they only have the info on the dealer and that it is with a customer.
 They merge this with bond info from Mergent:

 | ISIN | Offering amount | Offering date | Outstanding | Coupon Rate | Maturity | Credit Rating |
 |------|-----------------|---------------|-------------|-------------|----------|---------------|